jvnsep/Project2BubbleDisplay/README.md

 2. At series to gate of Mosfet

-   Vgs is positive value to turn "ON" and zero will turn "OFF"
+   Vgs threshold is positive value to turn "ON" and zero will turn "OFF".

+   So voltage source from microcontroller must be high to turn on the mostfet.

    A 1kohm resistor in series with gate to provide limit current from capacitive discharge of mosfet gate source junction